top of page

 Fall 2011

-• Distrokid, Released "XXIV"
+• Distrokid, Released 1-year production progress "XXIV"

 • Seattle Prep Drama, Played Piano Onstage in "Guys n' Dolls" Production